New Report Reveals Democrats, Republicans and Independents Share Equal Concern About Safety

-Workplace safety is also a major issue on Americans' minds.
-Nearly half (49%) of all respondents believe that a criminal background should prevent people from getting a job, while 65% said a history of sexual harassment should prevent someone from being able to get a job.
+Aside from public safety, workplace safety is also a major issue on Americans’ minds.
+Nearly half (49%) of all respondents believe that a criminal background should prevent people from getting a job, while 65% said a history of sexual harassment should prevent someone from getting a job.

-Gun control might be the most controversial safety-related issue.
-The report—which takes no position on the issue—reveals that 53% of Americans believe gun rights is one of the most important topics to discuss this year in the debates.
+But, out of all of the safety related issues, gun control might be the most controversial.
+While the report takes no positon on issue, it does reveal that 53% of Americans believe gun rights is one of the most important topics to discuss this year in the debates.
 Only terrorism (73%), healthcare (71%) and immigration (58%) ranked higher.
-About gun rights, the report reveals the following findings:
+About gun rights, the report reveals the following:

 - 72% think it should be mandatory to determine if someone has a criminal record before they buy a gun

 - 70% would feel safer if they knew that everyone who buys a firearm is screened through a background check

 - 64% of Americans would be scared to learn that someone with whom they interacted had not undergone a background check before purchasing a firearm.

 - 15% think someone with a criminal record should have the ability to purchase firearms

 Safety an expected mandate for Americans; it is constantly on our minds and influences many of our day-to-day activities, choices and thoughts.
 As I watch my children grow-up, my needs and demands around safety continue to change, just as our report has captured for so many Americans.